Rolf Harris was accused of abuse to cover up affair, court told

 The 49-year-old woman said Harris first abused her as a 13-year-old girl and regularly assaulted her for the next 16 years.

-But Harris’s defence counsel said there had been “sexual chemistry” and a consensual relationship which began when she was 18.
+But Harris’s defense counsel said there had been “sexual chemistry” and a consensual relationship which began when she was 18.

 “You tried to absolve yourself of blame and say Rolf Harris had abused you, when in fact you had a consensual relationship,” said Sonia Woodley, defending.